 This program is designed to be completed on a part-time basis.
 First-semester students generally take seven credits (two three-credit courses plus one-credit introductory colloquium).
-In subsequent semesters, students are required to take a minimum of three credits each fall and spring term, with a maximum of eight credits.
-For students intending to complete the program in twenty-one months, the plan of study includes seven credits in the first fall or spring semester (depending on entry term), followed by six credits each subsequent fall and spring, and three credits each January and summer semester.
+In subsequent semesters, students are required to take a minimum of three credits each fall and spring semester.